machristie/blog/2014/backbone_intro.md

 of *todo-item*, Backbone will create a `<li class="todo-item" />` element in the DOM for you.

-As a convenience, View's also have a `$el` property which is the jQuery wrapper reference to the View's DOM element.
+As a convenience, View's also have a `$el` property which is the jQuery wrapped reference to the View's DOM element.

 A typical thing to do when you initialize a View is to pass it the `model` or